MrFums/Valbot/README.md

 2- Open _PackageInstaller.bat as admin to install dependencies using pip.

-3- Open Valorant, go to PLAY and then click on DEATHMATCH.
+3- Close Valorant and then reopen it and leave it on the home menu, do not click anything else.

-4- Open bot and then press 1.
+4- Open bot and navigate the menu (advised to read the information).

 5- Choose which Player Card you want to use, change to that one in game and then select it in the bot console.
+  You can either use the default Valorant Player Card or the Beta Pioneer Card (recommended)

-6- Follow instructions that will appear on screen if you haven't already.
+6- Follow the instructions that will appear on screen if you haven't already.

+7- If you encounter issues please [create one](https://github.com/MrFums/ValorantBot/issues/new) or if you have suggestions please create a [pull request(https://github.com/MrFums/ValorantBot/compare)

 # Help